asanchezmanas/sampelit/docs/guides/users/proxy_guide.md

 Before you begin, ensure you have:

 - [ ] Python 3.8 or higher installed
-- [ ] A Samplit account with an active installation token
+- [ ] A Sampelit account with an active installation token
 - [ ] Access to modify your server configuration or DNS settings
 - [ ] The following Python packages:
   - `starlette`